yzqdev/pet_home/README.md

 This is an unofficial high version rewrite of [Domestication Innovation](https://modrinth.com/mod/domestication-innovation)(seems not maintain any more), contains optimizations, new contents and rewrites.
 It's not the same with the origin mod, new features from the original mod may not be added.

-Note: DO NOT directly replace mod, or your saves will be corrupted!

 Related Links: [Origin CurseForge](https://www.curseforge.com/minecraft/mc-mods/domestication-innovation) | [Origin Modrinth](https://modrinth.com/mod/domestication-innovation)
 ## Description